rust-lang/rust-by-example/examples/scope/lifetime/explicit/input.md

 The borrow checker uses explicit lifetime annotations to determine how long references should be valid.
-In cases where lifetimes are not elided[^1], failure to annotate lifetimes is akin to banning the borrow checker from validating borrows and annotation is mandatory.
+In cases where lifetimes are not elided[^1], Rust requires explicit annotations to determine what the lifetime of a reference should be.
 The syntax for explicitly annotating a lifetime uses an apostrophe character as follows:

 ```rust
 foo<'a>
 // `foo` has a lifetime parameter `'a`
 ```

-Usage of lifetimes requires generics (similar to [closures][anonymity]) since lifetimes have no type or name associated with them.
+Similar to [closures][anonymity], using lifetimes requires generics.
 Additionally, this lifetime syntax indicates that the lifetime of `foo` may not exceed that of `'a`.
 Explicit annotation of a type has the form `&'a T` where `'a` has already been introduced.

 In cases with multiple lifetimes, the syntax is similar: